Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/asset-management/asset-list.md

 Now you can quickly access particular sets of important data by selecting from your list of defined views.

-### Exporting the assets list
+## Exporting the asset list

-Export the contents of the assets list to CSV.
+Export the contents of the asset list to CSV.
 Choose which of the available columns on the list you wish to export (the available options are specific to the asset class).

-**To export the assets list:**
+**To export the asset list:**

 1. Click the **Export** button (the down arrow).
 1. In the dialog, in the Columns tab, select the columns you want to export.
 1. In the Settings tab, specify the export format and the number of records to export.
 1. When finished, click **Export**.

-### Displaying columns in the assets list
+## Displaying columns in the asset list

 The available columns are specific to the asset type the list is using.
 The available columns are a combination of the common attributes that all asset types share, and the type-specific attributes for the selected asset type.
 If you choose to display all assets, only the shared asset attributes will be available to select from.

-**To configure the display of columns in the assets list:**
+**To configure the display of columns in the asset list:**

 1. Click the cog icon next to the down arrow.
 1. In the Table Configuration dialog, in the Visibility tab, select the columns you want to show.